-- 62. The situation as noted in the last Follow-Up Report has remained unchanged.
-With regard to the examiners' recommendation that gaming houses (or private member clubs), pool betting and the national lottery on line betting games should be subject to a comprehensive regulatory and supervisory regime, previous follow-up reports noted that the FIU was designated in the FOR as the competent authority responsible for ensuring compliance by listed businesses which includes DNFBPs, gaming houses (or private member clubs), pool betting and the national lottery on line betting game with AML/CFT obligations. - 63.
+- 72. The situation as noted in the last Follow-Up Report has remained unchanged.
+With regard to the examiners' recommendation that gaming houses (or private member clubs), pool betting and the national lottery on line betting games should be subject to a comprehensive regulatory and supervisory regime, previous follow-up reports noted that the FIU was designated in the FOR as the competent authority responsible for ensuring compliance by listed businesses which includes DNFBPs, gaming houses (or private member clubs), pool betting and the national lottery on line betting game with AML/CFT obligations. - 73.
 Regulation 28(1) of the FIUTTR requires supervised entities to register with the FIU within three (3) months of the FIUTTR coming into force.
 The total number of registrants at the end of January 2012 was 1,465 listed businesses.
 The total number of registrants listed as at the end of 2012 is 1,581.
-While the above measures provides for the FIU to implement a regulatory and supervisory regime to ensure that gaming houses or private members clubs are effectively implementing the required AML/CFT measures, the FIU has not conducted any on-site examination of a private members club for 2012.
-This suggests that the FIU has yet to implement an effective supervisory regime for gaming houses or private members clubs.

-- 64. The situation remains unchanged with the recommendation for regulatory measures to prevent criminals or their associates from holding or being the beneficial owner of a significant or controlling interest, holding a management function in, or being an operator of a gaming house (or private members club), pool betting and the national lottery on line betting games still outstanding. - 65.
-In accordance with the above, regulation 30 (1) of the FIUTTR requires the FIU to provide guidelines and standards to supervised entities.
+The above measures provides for the FIU to implement a regulatory and supervisory regime to ensure that gaming houses or private members clubs are effectively implementing the required AML/CFT measures.
+The FIU has commenced on-site examinations of private members clubs having carried out six during the first seven months of 2013.
+The FIU should continue to submit information in future follow-reports with regard to the number of on-site inspections being conducted and the results regarding any AML/CFT breaches. - 74.
+The situation remains unchanged with the recommendation for regulatory measures to prevent criminals or their associates from holding or being the beneficial owner of a significant or controlling interest, holding a management function in, or being an operator of a gaming house (or private members club), pool betting and the national lottery on line betting games still outstanding. - 75.
+In accordance with the recommendation that competent authorities should establish guidelines to assist DNFBPs to implement and comply with their respective AML/CFT requirements, regulation 30 (1) of the FIUTTR requires the FIU to provide guidelines and standards to supervised entities.
 While there is a general provision in the FIUTTR for sanctions for financial institutions or listed businesses committing offences for which there in no specified penalty, breach of the guidelines issued under regulation 30(1) is not specified as an offence.
 Guidance Note on Suspicious Transaction/Activity Reporting Standards and Guidance Note on Procedure for Reporting Terrorist Funds have been issued by the FIU.
+The FIU has also created sector specific guidelines for motor vehicles dealers, real estate, private members clubs, attorneys-at-law, accountants and jewelers.
+In September 2013 the FIU issued a Guidance Note on Politically Exposed Persons (PEPs) for Reporting Entities.
+The FIU also created and published guides for Supervised Entities on Structuring an AML/CFT Compliance Programme, Customer Due Diligence Guide No. 1 of 2011, Notice to Financial Institutions on Quarterly Terrorist Property Reporting and General Information to Financial Institutions.
 The above measures are initial steps in the development of an effective supervisory regime for DNFBPs.
 Given the above outstanding requirements, this recommendation remains largely outstanding.